rudi77/CarND-Semantic-Segmentation/README.md

 # Semantic Segmentation
 ### Introduction
 This is the second project of the last term of the self driving car nanodegree.
-In this project I implemented a Fully Convolutional Network (FCN) that is able to detect the pixels of a road in images.
-Therefore I had to modify the architecture of a pretrained VGG16 network.
+The goal of this project is to train a [Fully Convolutional Network](https://arxiv.org/abs/1411.4038) (FCN) that is able to detect the pixels of a road in images.
+An FCN is a CNN without any fully-connected layers.
+In this project we used pretrained VGG16 model, replaced the fcn layers with 1x1 convolutional layers and finally added several deconvolution or upsampling layers.
+The result is fully convolutional network which is able to do a semantic pixel segmentation in provided images.

 ### Setup

 ##### Frameworks and Packages
 Make sure you have the following is installed:
  - [Python 3](https://www.python.org/)
  - [TensorFlow](https://www.tensorflow.org/)
  - [NumPy](http://www.numpy.org/)
  - [SciPy](https://www.scipy.org/)
+ -
 ##### Dataset
 Download the [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php) from [here](http://www.cvlibs.net/download.php?file=data_road.zip).
 Extract the dataset in the `data` folder.
 This will create the folder `data_road` with all the training a test images.